Wondrous natural light due to speed of light and lightwave

 8. Sundog (Mock Sun)

-It is an optical phenomenon that consists of a bright spot to one or both side of the sun due to reflection of sun light by ice crystals in the atmosphere.
+It is an optical phenomenon that consists of a bright spot to one or both side of the sun due to the reflection of sunlight by ice crystals in the atmosphere.
 This is formally called a parhelion.

 They can be seen anywhere in the world during any season, but are not always bright.
 Sundogs are best seen and most observable when the sun is near the horizon.